Problem2Value/campaign-actionable-outcomes/README.md

-# campaign-actionable-outcomes
+# Lead Generation Campaign - Actionable Outcomes
-Campaign - Meetings and workshops with actionable outcomes
+Landing page for our meetings and workshops with actionable outcomes ad campaign experiment.